ontop/ontop-tutorial/federation/denodo/README.md

 ### 2. Configure datasets with Denodo

-NB: instead of doing the following step by step, you can also load he script [this SQL script](bzopendata.sql) directly within Denodo.
+NB: instead of doing the following step by step, you can also load [this SQL script](bzopendata.sql) directly within Denodo.

 #### Create a database